uabrc/uabrc.github.io/docs/cheaha/slurm/slurm_tutorial.md

 $cd input_files
 ```

 Next, copy and paste the following script into your terminal to generate five random text files, each containing a different number of randomly selected words.
 The script creates a file with 1 to 10 randomly generated lines, where each line contains 5 to 20 randomly selected words from `/usr/share/dict/words`.
 The output is saved in files named random_file_1.txt, random_file_2.txt, ..., random_file_5.txt, with each file containing a unique, randomly determined number of lines and words per line.
-Additionally, the names of the generated files are tracked in `file_list.txt`.
+The input files along with its path are tracked in `file_list.txt`.

 ```bash
 for i in {1..5}; do